2026 CONCERTS and EVENTS

 Schubert’s score, Chong’s interpretation and the expressive qualities of the wines work together to deepen an experience that feels elegant, exploratory and deeply human.
 A concert of heightened sensory connection.
 Kristian combines his passion for music and wine together to guide you through your own highly personal, multi-sensory journey.

-Featuring Cullen, Clonakilla, Chalmbers and another winery tbc
+Featuring Cullen, Clonakilla, Chalmbers wineries

 SUNDAY MAY 3 2026, 630pm